morganwdavis/freebsd-digitalocean/README.md

 Droplets built from DigitalOcean's base FreeBSD images have extra packages and scripts that will no longer be required for auto configuration.
 They should be disabled first to avoid conflicts.
 When you're confident your cleaned-up droplet is working properly with this solution, you can remove the preinstalled stuff you do not need:

 Unnecessary packages:
-- avahi
-- bsd-cloudinit
-- python
 - curl

-`pkg delete avahi bsd-cloudinit python27 curl`
+- dmidecode
+- e2fsprogs
+- gettext-runtime
+- gpart (is in base, no clue why DO installs it from pkg)
+- indexinfo
+- jq
+- libffi
+- libiconf
+- libnghttp2
+- oniguruma
+- python27
+- lots of py27-* packages
+- readline
+- rsync
+- sudo (doas is much more elegant and safer)

 Unnecessary users:
-- `rmuser -y avahi avahi-autoipd messagebus`
+- freebsd

-Settings in /etc/rc.conf:
+Settings in /etc/rc.conf that can/should be removed:
+- hostname
+- cloudinit_enable
+- digitaloceanpre
-- Remove ifconfig_vtnet0="dhcp"
+- digitalocean
+- all ifconfig and route-related lines
+- basically everything from the comment `DigitalOcean Dynamic Configuration lines and the immediate line below it, are removed each boot.` until the end of the file

 Extraneous files and directories:
-- /root/.cache directory
-- /etc/rc.digitalocean.d directory
+- /usr/local/etc/rc.d/cloud* (cloudconfig, cloudfinal, cloudinit, cloudinitlocal)
-- /etc/rc.d/digitalocean
+- /usr/local/etc/rc.d/digitalocean (digitalocean, digitaloceanpre)

-If you have your own ssh-enabled account, the *freebsd* user account can be removed.

 ## Installation and testing
 1. As root, run update.sh which essentially does this for you: